vernaillen/vernaillen.dev.old/content/contact.md

 hideGitHub: true
 ---

-:ContactForm

-Or leave me a message on [LinkedIn](https://www.linkedin.com/in/woutervernaillen/) or any other social platform:
+You can leave me a message on [LinkedIn](https://www.linkedin.com/in/woutervernaillen/) or any other social platform:

 :SocialIcons